As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 Internet Service providers (ISPs) in the UK and many other countries are legally required to keep a log of all their user's internet activity.

 In the UK, they must keep this information for 12 months.
-But if you connect to a VPN, your Internet Service Provider will be unable to see anything other than the VPN server you connect to.
+But if you connect to a VPN service, your Internet Service Provider will be unable to see anything other than the fact that you have a VPN connection.

-As your data is sent through an encrypted tunnel, they cannot keep any meaningful records of what you are doing online.
+As your data is sent through an encrypted tunnel, no internet provider is able to keep any meaningful records of what you are doing online.

-For example, if you have a computer that you use the internet on, then the use of a VPN protects your online privacy, not even your Internet Service Provider will be able to see your internet traffic, they won't even know what IP Address you are using.
+For example, if you have a computer that you use the internet on, then the use of a VPN protects your online privacy, not even your Internet Service Provider will be able to see your internet traffic, or your browsing history, they won't even know what IP Address you are using for online activity.

-You may even use a local IP address so that you can access local content without being monitored by the government's watchful eyes.
+You may even use a local IP address so that you can access local area network content without being monitored on that local network by the government's watchful eyes.